Jameswlepage/wpcom-2-dify/readme.md

    This will:

-   - Run Redis in a container.
+   - Pull and run a Redis instance.
-   - Build and run the Go server.
+   - Build and run the Go server from the provided `Dockerfile`.
+   - Mount the project files for hot reloading via Air.

 2. After startup, the server listens on: